- Generalized anxiety disorder involves the intensity, duration, and frequency of excessive worry.

 - Exercise, managing the room, hydrating, making time for calm, and asking for professional help are ways to improve one’s lifestyle.

 Imagine.
 It is 2019.
 You are flying on a plane and looking out the window.
 The skies are a crisp blue, the clouds are cotton ball white, and the hum of the engine nearly puts you to sleep.
-But the plane jolts and rocks you out your slumber.
-Another jolt.
-The turbulence has you wondering what is going on, why is the plane doing this, and where the flight attendants are.
+But the plane jolts and rocks you out of your slumber.
+Another jolt has you reaching for your terpene-infused products to help quell the anxiety.
+The bad turbulence has you wondering what is going on, why is the plane doing this, and where the flight attendants are.
 A short, older woman with a scarf walks calmly down the aisle.
 She alerts everyone to make sure they are buckled, smiles a genuine smile, and sits to buckle herself.

 When students are with us, we are their flight attendants.
 We need to be calm and cool like those flight attendants on the plane.
 Now, I will not pretend that the protests and COVID-19 are not happening right now.
 But I will go into the classroom to make sure that those students have someone to lead them.
 I plan to go in and model optimism, because that is what will rebuild our community and make us resilient.